shiftcurrency/sqlog/README.md

-# sqlog
+# SQLOG
-SQLOG is a log parser that reads SHIFT/LISK log files and inserts the data into a database.
+SQLOG is a log parser and monitoring system that reads SHIFT/LISK log files.
+The logs can then be worked with via a sql database doing all sorts of cool stuff.